puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 ## Summary

 In this quest we introduced you to the quest navigation commands, which provides you real time feedback on your progress using the learning virtual machine.
 We also introduced you to a Puppet tool called Facter, which allows to easily obtain facts about Puppet, your system, this virtual machine and so much more.
-This is just a primer quest to get you familar with using the command line and introduction to the quest structure.
+This is just a primer quest to get you familiar with using the command line and introduction to the quest structure.
 When you're ready, let's get started learning about Puppet Resources.